semaphoreP/codeastro/Day3/README.md

 ## Project Goals

   * Add tests to your repo and try to debug your code so the tests pass
+  * Start a readthedocs page for your repo
   * Aim to finish the basic functionality of your package

 ## Useful Links